Georgia Nursing Programs and Degrees Guide

 Georgia State University

 Georgia State University’s traditional Bachelor of Science in Nursing (BSN) program generally takes three years to complete once students have fulfilled all prerequisites and other college requirements.
-Nursing majors must complete 10 pre-requisite courses before being admitted to the nursing major.
+Nursing majors must complete 10 prerequisite courses before being admitted to the nursing major.
 Pre-requisites include English composition, math, and biology courses.
 Students must maintain a minimum 3.30 GPA in the prerequisites to be considered for the nursing program.
 All applicants are also required to take the Test of Essential Academic Skills (TEAS) to be considered for admission.
 In addition to the traditional nursing BSN program, the nursing department features an accelerated (ACE) bachelor’s program and a one year RN to BSN program.

 Truett-McConnell College offers a Bachelor of Science in Nursing program that emphasizes competent nursing practice through skills development.
 Students complete two years of the college’s core curriculum before entering junior level nursing courses.
 Multiple clinical course rotations are included in the program curriculum in Care of Families, Mental Health, Long Term Health Care, Community Health, and the Critically Ill.
 Students also complete an international or domestic spring break Mission trip during the junior year as part of the program.
-Graduates are prepared to pass the NCLEX and work in a variety of health care settings.
+Graduates are prepared to pass the NCLEX and work in a variety of healthcare settings.
 The BSN program at Truett-McConnell College holds approval from the Georgia Board of Nursing and is seeking national accreditation from the Commission on Collegiate Nursing Education.

-Master’s in Nursing Programs in Georgia
+Master’s in Nursing Programs

-Emory University offers multiple Master of Science in Nursing (MSN) programs though the Nell Hodgson Woodruff School of Nursing.
-MSN specialties include, but are not limited to, Pediatrics, Emergency, Family, Health Leadership, and Women’s Health nursing.
+Emory University offers multiple Master of Science in Nursing (MSN) programs through the Nell Hodgson Woodruff School of Nursing.
+MSN specialties include, but are not limited to, Pediatrics, Emergency, Family, Health Leadership, and Women’s Health Nursing.
 The curriculum for all MSN specialties is organized around the four components of a theoretical core, clinical/functional core, specialty courses, and electives.
 Graduate nursing students may join the Graduate Nursing Council to provide program feedback and participate in networking opportunities and a wide variety of social events.
 Graduates of the MSN program at Emory are prepared to apply for the Nurse Practitioner and/or Certified Nurse Midwife certification exams appropriate to their chosen specialty.
 Following graduation from the master’s program, graduates may be interested in post-master’s study in the highly individualized certificate program or in the school’s doctoral programs.
 Emory University’s MSN program is ranked #21 for Best Graduate Schools in Nursing by U.S. News & World Report.

 Mercer University’s Georgia Baptist College of Nursing awards the Master of Science in Nursing (MSN) in three concentrations: family nurse practitioner, adult-gerontology clinical nurse specialist, and nursing education.
 Students pursuing the family nurse practitioner concentration must complete 49 credits while those in the clinical nurse specialist and nursing education tracks take 38 credits to fulfill degree requirements.
 Regardless of the concentration, all graduate students will complete 23 credits in such core courses as nursing theory and knowledge development, health care policy issues, and advanced pharmacology.
 A capstone project is mandatory.
-The program allows for both part time and full-time study.
+The program allows for both part-time and full-time study.

 University of West Georgia